-The AEC deals with non-compliance as appropriate to the circumstances, including possible legal action.
-Refer to Appendix 2 of this guide for information relating to offences under the Electoral Act.
+The AEC deals with non-compliance as appropriate to the circumstances, including possible referral to the Commonwealth Director of Public Prosecutions for commencement of legal action.
+Appendix 2 contains a list of civil and criminal penalties that may apply to candidates and Senate groups under the Electoral Act.